thegworld/gtx-browser/styleguide/c++/c++-features.md

 **Notes:**
 *** promo
 Originally banned due to only working with 8-bit characters.
-Now it is unnecessary because, in Chromium, it is the same type as `std::string_view`.
+Now it is unnecessary because, in GTx Browser, it is the same type as `std::string_view`.
 Use `base::StringPiece` from `base/strings/`, unless interfacing with third-party code, in which case prefer to write the type as `std::string_view`.
 Note `base::StringPiece` implicitly converts to and from `std::string_view`, so